lkodinsson/TchernobogLootFilter/README.md

 goldLimit = 5000
 ```

-Then picking that file as your profile, abd toggling your loot filter in-game.
+Then picking that file as your profile, and toggling your loot filter in-game.
 (No restart required)

 [See the wiki](https://github.com/lkodinsson/TchernobogLootFilter/wiki) for more details on how to build a profile.
 If you're looking for the reference list of variables, [click here](https://github.com/lkodinsson/TchernobogLootFilter/wiki/Configurable-Variables).